The Doomsday Argument

 Since the dawn of human civilization roughly 10,000 years ago, approximately 117 billion modern humans have been born.
 Yet remarkably, over 8 billion of them — a staggering 7% of all humans who have ever existed — are alive right now.
 We are exhausting our statistical "volume of sentience" at an exponential rate.

 Carter's Doomsday Argument treats human birth order as a statistical draw.
 Imagine a giant urn containing tickets numbered 1 to N, where N is the total number of humans who will ever live.
 You pull a ticket and look at your birth order number: roughly 117,000,000,000.
+Whether that urn model is legitimate is exactly where the controversy begins.

 The Great Filter Approaches